SbRhubarbPie/PieBoard/Journal.md

   **Total time spent today: 6hr**

 # May 25, 2025
-  I am revisiting what microcontroller to pick because the black pill is very expensive.
+  I am revisiting what microcontroller to pick because I would to prefer to work with micropython.
 I found the rp2350 stamp, which is really nice and I might go with instead, it is still a little expensive because of shipping but a lot better than the black pill.

 ![image](https://github.com/user-attachments/assets/5e597dac-7a56-464d-b6c7-48ea5171e471)